-At the Convent of Jesus and Mary Infant School & Nursery, we believe a high quality PE curriculum should be an integral part of the whole school curriculum and one that staff, pupils and parents understand and can contribute to.
-Through PE & Sport, our children learn to develop the important qualities of discipline, resilience, communication, leadership, teamwork and ambition.
+At the Convent of Jesus and Mary Infant School & Nursery, we believe a high quality PE curriculum is be an integral part of the whole school curriculum and one that staff, pupils and parents understand and can contribute to.
+Through PE & Sport, our pupils learn to develop the important qualities of discipline, resilience, communication, leadership, teamwork and ambition.
 This will lead them to an understanding of the benefits of a healthy lifestyle enabling them to have improved concentration, attitudes and academic outcomes.
 Our PE curriculum aims to ensure that all pupils develop the fundamental skills and competence to excel in a wide range of physical activities by providing a broad and balanced curriculum with opportunities for all to be enjoyed.

 Our PE curriculum will be inclusive and ensure that pupils of all abilities access the range of activities we offer and that they are physically active for sustained periods of time in order to encourage them to lead healthy, active lives.